AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module16/ex5.md

 ![demo](./images/pro49.png)

 Fallouts visualizations also allow breakdowns.
-Use the **device** dimension by opening it and drag and drop some of the values:
+Use the **device** dimension by opening it and drag and drop some of the values on by one onto the visualization:

 ![demo](./images/pro50.png)